gatsbyjs/gatsby/docs/docs/create-transformer-plugin.md

 This doc is concerned with transformer plugins.

+## What do transformer plugins do?

+Transformer plugins "transform" data of one type into another type.
+You'll often use both source plugins and transformer plugins in your Gatsby sites.

+This loose coupling between the data source and transformer plugins allow Gatsby site builders to quickly assemble complex data transformation pipelines with little work.

 ## Transformer plugin example

 The [`gatsby-transformer-remark`](/packages/gatsby-transformer-remark/) plugin "transforms" markdown nodes (fetched for example from the filesystem source plugin) into html and provides additional node details such as for example the `timeToRead` the `tableOfContents` and the `excerpt`.

-## What do transformer plugins do?

-Each transformer plugin is responsible for "enhancing" the existing source nodes they are provided to provide additional information.
-Therefore, you'll often use both source plugins and transformer plugins in your Gatsby sites.

-This loose coupling between the data source and transformer plugins allow Gatsby site builders to quickly assemble complex data transformation pipelines with little work.

 ## What does the code look like?